 Red wine

-It will add a nice punch too the roux and give it a little bit of European stew taste.
+This is another secret ingredient that I use regularly.
+It will add a nice punch to the roux and give it some European stew taste.

-- Timing: Same time as water
+- Timing: Same time as the water

 - Recommended: Someone who wants to add some sourness

-- Effect: Making it more refreshing, adds a touch of sourness
+- Effect: Making it more refreshing adds a touch of sourness

 Soy sauce

+I add a bit of soy sauce every time.
 As you can guess, it will add a bit more umami and Japanese taste to the curry!

 - Timing: Right before the roux cubes